Cellie0320/personal_expense_tracker/README.md

    - Navigate to the extracted UniServer directory and run `UniController.exe`.
    - Click on the "Start Apache" and "Start MySQL" buttons to start the web server and database server.
    - If prompted for a new MySQL password, choose an easy-to-remember secure password.
    > **Note:** Ensure that the MySQL password set here matches the password specified in the `config.php` file for database connectivity.
+Refer to the [Database Configuration](#database-configuration) for more details on how to create and add content to the file

 ### Clone the Repository
 1. **Install Git Bash (if not already installed):**